saltyorg/docs/docs/reference/local-storage.md

 # Local Storage

+You may want to set saltbox up to use "local storage".
+This article is assuming you ware doing this as part of the initial setup, not switching from cloud to local.

 "Local storage" can mean a couple different things.

 ## Truly *Local* storage, as in a physical disk or disks installed in the Saltbox server machine